Skip to main content

 • Link builder/ PR/ outreach coordinator: Someone who can build high-quality backlinks or find relevant PR and guest posting opportunities.

-• SEO analyst: Someone to monitor and evaluate the performance of SEO and content strategies.
+• SEO analyst: Someone who uses SEO tools to monitor and evaluate the performance of specific SEO and content strategies, such as your local SEO approach.
 This could also be part of the SEO Strategist role, but this may be a separate function as the company expands.

 • CRO specialist: Someone to own your conversion rate optimization makes sense as traffic grows.